Lexington in the American Civil War: 1860 – 1862

 Lexington was preparing for the war even before Lincoln's election.
 When Kentucky governor Beriah Magoffin established pro-Southern Home Guards in March 1860, the Lexington Rifles were the first to join.
-When Lincoln was elected President, United States flag stopped being displayed in the city.
+When Lincoln was elected president, the United States flag stopped being displayed in the city.
 When news of the Battle of Fort Sumter reached Lexington, the leader of the Lexington Rifles, John Hunt Morgan, telegraphed Confederate President Jefferson Davis to offer assistance, and raised the Confederate flag above the city's woolen factory.

 The first conflict in Lexington took place in August 1861.
 Union cavalry arrived in the city on August 21, numbering 200.
 Lexington Home Guard with Confederate sympathies quickly arrived on the scene.
 Former United States Vice President John C. Breckinridge, a resident of the city, negotiated between the Union cavalry and Confederate home guard, allowing the cavalry to safely depart the city.
 On September 19 a strong Union force returned the city, with orders to disarm the home guard.
 Then Captain John Hunt Morgan led Confederate sympathizers from the city, to rendezvous with other Confederates by the Green River.
 The Union force would make the city a stronghold, and established a prison and hospital in the town.

 The Confederates would return to the city following the Battle of Richmond.
 On September 2, 1862, Major General Edmund Kirby Smith led 11,000 Confederate soldiers into the city, discovering that Union forces had destroyed their (Union) government stores before retreating from the city.
 The residents of Lexington cheered the Confederates, prompting Smith to cable the Confederate government, saying, "They have proven to us that the heart of Kentucky is with the South in this struggle."

 Following the Battle of Perryville, the Confederates left the city on October 8, with Union forces returning on October 16.
 However, on October 18 Morgan had returned to Lexington and captured Union Major Charles B. Seidel at Ashland, the former home of Henry Clay.
 Morgan reequipped his men, destroyed the military supplies of the city, and left.
 However, during the short firefight, the Confederates had managed to fire on other Confederates, causing John Hunt Morgan's brother Wash to be mortally wounded.
 Wash Morgan was taken to the Morgan family home of Hopemont to die.